-- (d) The Committee on Organization, Calendar and Rules shall have a standing subcommittee on rules which shall be the president of the Senate, the vice president of the Senate, the majority leader of the Senate, one member of the Senate from the majority party appointed jointly by the president of the Senate, the vice president of the Senate and the majority leader of the Senate and one member who shall be the minority leader of the Senate or the designee of the minority leader.
+(d) The Committee on Organization, Calendar and Rules shall have a standing subcommittee on rules which shall be the president of the Senate, the vice president of the Senate, the majority leader of the Senate, one member of the Senate from the majority party appointed jointly by the president of the Senate and one member who shall be the minority leader of the Senate or the designee of the minority leader.
 The chairperson of the subcommittee on rules shall be the vice president of the Senate.

-The subcommittee on rules shall consider rules questions arising during a convening of the Senate. - (e) The Committee on Organization, Calendar and Rules and all of its subcommittees may close their meetings. - (f) The two major political parties shall have proportional representation on each standing committee other than the Committee on Organization, Calendar and Rules.
-In the event application of the preceding sentence results in a fraction, the party having a fraction exceeding .5 shall receive representation as though such fraction were a whole number. - (g) The Senate standing Committee on Agriculture and Natural Resources shall constitute the successor committee to the Senate standing Committee on Agriculture and the Senate standing Committee on Natural Resources for purposes of references in statutory and other documents.
-The Senate standing Committee on Ethics, Elections and Local Government shall constitute the successor committee to the Senate standing Committee on Ethics and Elections and the Senate standing Committee on Local Government. - Rule 8.
+(e) The Committee on Organization, Calendar and Rules and all of its subcommittees may close their meetings.

+(f) The two major political parties shall have proportional representation on each standing committee other than the Committee on Organization, Calendar and Rules.
+In the event application of the preceding sentence results in a fraction, the party having a fraction exceeding .5 shall receive representation as though such fraction were a whole number.

+(g) The Senate standing Committee on Agriculture and Natural Resources shall constitute the successor committee to the Senate standing Committee on Agriculture and the Senate standing Committee on Natural Resources for purposes of references in statutory and other documents.
+The Senate standing Committee on Ethics, Elections and Local Government shall constitute the successor committee to the Senate standing Committee on Ethics and Elections and the Senate standing Committee on Ethics and Elections and the Senate standing Committee on Local Government.

+(h) For purposes of references in statutes and other documents, the Senate standing Committee on Local Government shall constitute the successor committee to the Senate standing Committee on Ethics, Elections and Local Government regarding local government matters and the Senate standing Committee on Transparency and Ethics shall constitute the successor committee to the Senate standing Committee on Ethics, Elections and Local Government regarding ethics and election matters.

+Rule 8.
 Special and Select Committees.
-Special and Select committees of the Senate and the Chairperson thereof shall be appointed by the President. - Rule 9.
-Standing Committees Duties of Chairperson, etc. (a) The chairperson of each committee shall preside at all meetings of the committee.
-The chairperson may designate another member to preside in the absence of the chairperson and vice chairperson. - (b) The chairperson of each committee may call a special meeting of the committee when necessary. - (c) The chairperson shall have full charge of the committee. - (d) The chairperson of each committee shall cause minutes of each meeting of the committee to be prepared, subject to approval of the committee within 14 session days or by sine die adjournment, whichever is earlier.
-Minutes shall show the action taken by the committee upon each bill or resolution considered and the amendments if any voted upon and the disposition of each, whether adopted or not.
+Special and Select committees of the Senate and the Chairperson thereof shall be appointed by the President.

+Rule 9.
+Standing Committees - Duties of Chairperson, etc. (a) The chairperson of each committee shall preside at all meetings of the committee.
+The chairperson may designate another member to preside in the absence of the chairperson and vice chairperson.

+(b) The chairperson of each committee may call a special meeting of the committee when necessary.

+(c) The chairperson shall have full charge of the committee.

+(d) The chairperson of each committee shall cause minutes of each meeting of the committee to be prepared, subject to approval of the committee within 14 session days or by sine die adjournment, whichever is earlier.
+The Senate portion of the Legislature's website and the minutes shall show the name of the member, person, state or local agency, organization or entity that requested a bill or resolution for introduction, the action taken by the committee upon each bill or resolution considered and the amendments, if any, voted upon and the disposition of each, whether adopted or not.
 At the request of the author of a bill or resolution or any amendment to a bill or resolution, or on request of any member of the committee, the intent of the author shall be stated in the committee minutes.
 At the conclusion of each legislative session, copies of all committee minutes shall be filed with the Director of Legislative Administrative Services.